aws/s2n-quic/quic/s2n-quic-tests/README.md

 >Each integration test results in a separate executable binary, and cargo test will run them serially.
 In some cases this can be inefficient, as it can take longer to compile, and may not make full use of multiple CPUs when running the tests.
 If you have a lot of integration tests, you may want to consider creating a single integration test, and split the tests into multiple modules.

+To further increase performance, the tests are contained within the `src` folder to avoid having the tests wait for compilation and linking of the intermediate `s2n-quic-tests` lib.

 ### Platform-specific Tests

 Some tests in this crate are platform-specific, particularly those that depend on s2n-tls, which is only available on Unix systems.
 These tests are conditionally compiled using `cfg[unix]` attributes.
 For example: